Tibetan dwarf hamster: Behaviour

-The behaviour of the Tibetan dwarf hamster is thought to be similar to that of the Kam dwarf hamster (Cricetulus kamensis) which is active both day and night.
-Some authorities think it is synonymous with T Kamensis.
+The behaviour of the Tibetan dwarf hamster is thought to be similar to that of the Kam dwarf hamster (Urocricetus kamensis) which is active both day and night.
+Some authorities think it is synonymous with T. kamensis, or a subspecies.
 It digs a simple burrow that may extend 50 cm beneath the surface of the ground and which includes nesting areas and chambers to store food for use in winter.
 It forages for grain and seeds and also eats insects.
 Breeding takes place in the summer, litter size being usually between five and ten young.